OKarabeyoglu/Interview/README.md

 **4- removeProductFromCart (cartItemId:3)**

 cartItemId:3 refers to added product Wiress Headphone to Shopping Cart.
-With this service, the product added to the cart is removed.
+With this service, added product in the cart is removed.

 **5- updateProductQuantityOnCart(cartItemId:2, quantity:1)**

 cartItemId:2 refers to added to product Skinny Jeans to Shopping Cart.
-With this service, added product quantity can be updatable.
+With this service, added product quantity is updated.

-**6- showCart**
+**6- showCart (cartId:1)**

 After five operations; only one Skinny Jean left in the cart.
 Therefore, Campaign usage was not made because the campaign conditions for the added product could not be met.
 The delivery cost was determined because the terms of the number of items in the cart or the total price of the cart were not met.